 The Amazon Income Statement for 2020 represented the following operating expenses:

-- Fulfillment costs incurred in operating fulfillment stores, physical stores, customer service centers.
-Such costs also included costs for buying, receiving, inspecting, and warehousing inventories.
+- Fulfillment costs incurred in fulfillment stores, physical stores, and customer service centers.
+Such costs also included buying, receiving, inspecting, and warehousing inventories.
 Besides this, it also includes costs of picking, packaging, payment processing, etc.

-- Technology and contempt costs like payroll and related expenses for employees involved in the research and development of new and existing products.
-It also includes costs for maintenance of online stores and infrastructure costs like servers, networking equipment, depreciation for data centers etc.
+- Technology and contempt costs like payroll and related expenses for employees involved in researching and developing new and existing products.
+It also includes costs for maintaining online stores and infrastructure like servers, networking equipment, depreciation for data centers, etc.

 - Marketing costs like advertising and payroll for employees engaged in marketing activities.
 It also includes sales commissions related to AWS and commissions to third parties.

 - General and Administrative expenses like payroll, depreciation, rent, professional fees, and litigation costs.